notJust-dev/notjustdev/content/posts/2022-11-09-iOS16-lock-screen-dynamic-time/index.md

 ---
-title: iOS16 Lock Screen Series - Part 2 (Dynamic time)
+title: Create a Dynamic Digital Clock in React Native
-image: /images/thumbnails/posts/2022-11-05-iOS-16-lock-screen.jpeg
+image: /images/thumbnails/posts/2022-11-09-iOS16-lock-screen-dynamic-time.jpg
 publishedOn: '2022-11-09T17:48:30.556Z'
-description: 'This is our second part of the iOS 16 lock screen series.
-Here we will be learning how to work with date-time and learn the functionality of creating a simple clock that renders time dynamically.'
+description: 'In this blog post we will be learning how to work with date-time and learn the functionality of creating a clock that renders time dynamically.'
 category: React Native
 tags:
   - React Native CLI